AI Tools.

 How we look at image text to text models

-We don't rank by HuggingFace download count alone — download numbers reflect community familiarity, not production fitness.
-For translategemma-4b-it specifically: 297,072 downloads — solid usage, but you may need to read source code rather than tutorials when something goes wrong.
-Pair the popularity signal with the model card's stated benchmarks, the date of the most recent issue activity, and a 30-minute trial run on your own evaluation set before deciding.
+Download count alone is a thin signal — it conflates "people trying it" with "people running it in production."
+For translategemma-4b-it specifically: 317,340 downloads — solid usage, but you may need to read source code rather than tutorials when something goes wrong.
+Pair that with the engagement read above, the date of the most recent issue activity, and a 30-minute trial run on your own evaluation set before deciding whether translategemma-4b-it earns a place in your stack.

 Frequently asked questions